paulronla/Teochew-Pop-up-Dictionary/README.md

 ## Update

 \[v.
+2.0.0\]
+- Extension download size reduced by 60%
+- "Play all" bug fixed when final character in a word does not have audio

+\[v.
 1.1.0\]
 - Pop-up implemented using Shadow DOM to isolate the play buttons from the web page CSS
 - Dictionary updated with more Standard Chinese words